sebametz/SelectionPy/README.md

 ----------------------------------

 ### About
 SelectionPy is a python application (script for now) to estimate the non-synonymous to synonymous rate ratio (dN/dS) of all protein-coding genes in a genome.
-SelectionPy aims to allow users to analyse dN/dS quickly and easily.
+SelectionPy aims to allow users to assess the dN/dS quickly and easily.
+The script first gets all the reciprocal best hits and aligns them with muscle.
+Then, it uses pal2nal to convert the alignment of proteins and the corresponding DNA (or mRNA) sequences into a codon alignment, which is necessary to estimate dN/dS with CODEML from PALM.
+If there are more than two genomes after the alignment, a phylogenetic tree is estimated using IQ-TREE.

 ### Dependencies
 - Python version > 3